 Record a broadcast.
 For inspiration, you might listen to a recording of an old radio show, like the original 1938 broadcast of War of the Worlds, then make your own audio story complete with narration and sound effects.
 Toss in some campy advertisements for extra fun.

-Learn magic tricks via KidZone magic tricks, About.com’s easy card tricks for kids, and video tutorials on Mighty Tricks.
+Learn magic tricks via KidZone magic tricks and About.com’s easy card tricks for kids.
 You might also want to consult Knack Magic Tricks: A Step-by-Step Guide to Illusions, Sleight of Hand, and Amazing Feats and Kids’ Magic Secrets: Simple Magic Tricks & Why They Work.